 To help classify various states, we can group together different points in phase space based on their common emergent properties.
 One example of this would be to group together all the different states of the universe that contain stars.
 Based upon such groupings, if a certain emergent property has only a few arrangements that bring it about, then it would occupy a small volume of phase space.
 If, on the other hand, there are many ways of bringing about that emergent property, then it would occupy a large volume of phase space.

-If you remember from the last episode, the entropy of a system measures how many different arrangements produce a particular emergent property.
+If you remember from the last essay, the entropy of a system measures how many different arrangements produce a particular emergent property.
 Applying that idea to phase space, the entropy measures the volume of phase space occupied by states having a particular emergent property.
 (For those who want to be technical, the entropy is proportional to the logarithm of the volume of phase space.)
 By calculating the volumes of phase space for states with different emergent properties, we can compute the probability of systems being in various states.

 Going back to our analogy, we can group together all points that represent both students failing or getting under 65.
 This can be represented by the set of all points in the lower left hand region of our chart.
 There are actually 65 x 65 or 4,225 such points in this region.
 Similarly, we can group together all points representing both students getting above 90.
 This can be represented by the set of all points in the upper right hand corner of our chart.
 There are actually 10 x 10 or 100 such points in this region.